Jay4Codes/VCare-Recursion-RGIT/README.md

 Here we also provide a Videochatapp so Police officers can commumnicate with each other .Police can extract Text from PDF and Translate to English for effective Communication

-The feature available in fir  .
+The feature available in fir.

 -> Data Visualization

 ->Language Translation